 Scanning the phase, we observe that both the resonance frequency and the linewidth can be modified to either higher or lower values compared to the optical spring and broadening that occur even without the coherent feedback.
 We exploit this aspect in the next section to optimally feedback cool the mechanical oscillator.
-Here again, we find an excellent agreement between the experimental data points and the theory prediction in Eqs.
-(B23) and (B24) with no free parameters.
+Here again, we find an excellent agreement between the experimental data points and the theoretical prediction in Eqs.
+(B27) and (B28) with no free parameters.